In this post, we will discover seven critical thinking activities for preschoolers that are simple, easy to set up and fun to play.

 Although children will develop their thinking skills through day-to-day interactions, we can also help them build a strong foundation by playing logical thinking games with them whenever possible.

-To this end, here are six simple critical thinking activities for preschoolers that are easy to set up.
+To this end, here are seven simple critical thinking activities for preschoolers that are easy to set up.
 Most only require building blocks, pen and paper, toys that you already have in your house or a printable.

 This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 As an Amazon Affiliate, I earn from qualifying purchases.
 You can read my full disclosure here.